retog/scuttle-shell-browser/README.md

 Running

+To use Scuttle Shell Browser you need an ssb-sever running on your machine (this is the case when you are running Patchwork).
+You need to install native mesaging for the manifest in `host/scuttle_shell_browser.json`, see https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging to learn how to do this on your platform.
+Note that you need to adapt the paths in the manifest file and that `host/host-script.js` must be executable.

-To run the example you need to have the extension intalle and acce the example page.
+To run the example you need to have the extension intalled and access the example page.

     npm run-script start:ext